The best video doorbells of 2021 | CNN Underscored

 Ring’s Video Doorbell has the company’s iconic design and can run on a battery or be hardwired.
 It’s equipped with adjustable motion zones and settings, and captures 1080p video.
 At $99 it’s affordably priced, and is easy to install and set up.
 The battery isn’t removable, however, meaning you’ll have to remove the entire doorbell from the mounting plate to recharge it.

-Ring’s subscription service, Ring Protect, costs $3 a month for 60 day video history, people only motion alerts, and improved notifications.
+Ring’s subscription service, Ring Protect, costs $3 per month for 60-day video history, people-only motion alerts and improved notifications.
 If you want a Ring Video Doorbell but are shopping on a budget, this one is worth a look.

 Ring Video Doorbell 3 ($179.99; amazon.com)